JLofgren418/Unpaid-Interns/README.md

 # PKI Scheduler

 PKI Scheduler is an application designed to simplify building schedules.
-It includes options to import data, edit data, edit rules for building schedules, and to export the final, optimized schedule.
+It includes options to import data, edit data, quickyly view data, edit rules for building schedules, and to export the final, optimized schedule.

 The application is accessible through the web interface.